Contact

 Response expectations

-Administrative inquiries submitted through this directory's contact function are reviewed during standard business processing cycles.
+Administrative inquiries submitted through this provider network's contact function are reviewed during standard business processing cycles.
 The following response framework applies:

 Incomplete submissions — those missing a business name, state identifier, or license number — are held pending follow-up and do not enter the active review process until sufficient information is provided.